 You're in for many changes!
 By midway through this year, most babies are walking and learning to talk.
 They're turning into toddlers.
 By their second birthdays, most are losing that "baby" look.
 As toddlers get stronger and more capable, their rate of physical growth slows during this year.

 During this second year of life, growth slows down.
-Your toddler may gain about 5 pounds (2.kilograms) and grow about 4 or 5 inches (10 to 12 cm).
-By 2 years, children have achieved about half of their adult height and 90% of adult head size.
+Your toddler may gain about 5 pounds (2.27 kg) and grow about 4 or 5 inches (10 to 12 cm).
+By 2 years, children have reached about half of their adult height and 90% of adult head size.
 Boys tend to weigh about a pound more than girls but average about the same height.

 What you will notice more than actual growth are changes in a toddler's appearance.
 Body proportions are beginning to change.
 Instead of sporting the rounded belly and relatively short arms and legs suited to crawling on all fours, toddlers start to trim down, become more muscular because of increased activity, and will begin to look more like preschoolers than babies.